Last Updated on November 20, 2021 by admin_comfortabledressshoes

 When you try on a pair of dress shoes, take into consideration the toe space.
 You want to ensure that your toes don’t press up against the front of the shoes at all.
 If you can feel the front of the shoe with your toes or even toenails, you’re going to need something longer.

 While this might not seem that important, shoes that aren't long enough will mean that your toes will get squished up in against the shoe when you're walking.
 That's not going to be comfortable and will leave your toes achy, blistered, or just uncomfortable.

 If you have the option, try shoes that are half a size larger.
-It’s likely that this will give you the space you need to be more comfortable.
-If that isn’t an option, you can try out a full size larger if it’s a shoe you’re very keen on.
-Just make sure you walk around and that they aren’t too big.
+This will likely give you the space you need to be more comfortable.
+If that isn't an option, you can try out a full size larger if it's a shoe you're very keen on.
+Just make sure you walk around and that they aren't too big.

-Aside from the toe space, there are a number of other aspects that are important to keep in mind when you’re shopping for dress shoes.
+Aside from the toe space, several other aspects are important to keep in mind when you’re shopping for dress shoes.
 Firstly, make sure you’re wearing the kind of socks that you would normally wear, to ensure the shoes fit as they would on an everyday basis.

 Also, make sure to take into consideration the fit when it comes to the width of the shoe.
 Just like with the toe space in the shoe, you also shouldn't feel like the shoes fit too tightly on the sides of your feet.
 They shouldn't be squeezing, pinching, or uncomfortable in any area.If you find that this is the case, but you have plenty of toe room, you may want to consider finding out if there is a wider shoe in the same size and style available.
 If not, there are brands out there that cater to wider feet that may be worth looking into.